codemonster-ru/database/README.md

 };
 ```

-## 🧰 Standalone CLI
+## 🧰 CLI Tool

-This package ships with its own CLI tool:
+A standalone CLI ships with the package:

 ```
 vendor/bin/database